pasglop/ctopartnersgroup/src/pages/offer/index.md

 ---
-templateKey: 'offer-page'
+templateKey: offer-page
-path: /offer
-title: Our Coffee
+title: L’OFFRE CTO Partners
-image: /img/placeholder.png
+image: /img/austin-distel-mpN7xjKQ_Ns-unsplash.jpg
 heading: Great coffee with a conscience
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their